 Optimization of cycle time, consistency of surface finish, and reduction of post-mold operations prior to painting or gluing are all important factors in thermoplastics processing operations.
 Chem-Trend understands these issues.
-With nearly 60 years of experience developing and manufacturing some of the highest-performing mold release agents around the world, for multiple industries and applications, we bring our experience, our foresight, and our hands-on approach to maximize your success.
+With nearly 60 years of experience developing and manufacturing some of the highest-performing mold release products around the world, for multiple industries and applications, we bring our experience, our foresight, and our hands-on approach to maximize your success.
 Our Lusin® Mold Release products are proven, respected, and best-in-class.

 Chem-Trend® Flow Promoter – Specialty Product for Rotational Molding